ViktorMetodiev13/Programming-playground/README.md

 # Programming Playground

-* This repository in for simple lab exercises and testing simple fucntions
+* This repository will be for simple lab exercises and testing functionalities
+*